Boat Test

 Value For Money

-The Magellano 66 we saw was an interesting example for two reasons.
-It showed off Azimut’s ability to work with an owner to create their ideal cruising package, but it also reflected an owner less interested in fascias and aesthetics.
-The standard interior needs little in the way of extras, but you may want to add the optional hard top and teak decking to the flybridge.
+The Magellano 66 we observed was notable for two reasons.
+It showcased Azimut's capability to collaborate with an owner to tailor their desired cruising setup, while also indicating an owner less focused on appearances.
+The standard interior requires minimal additional features, though opting for the optional hard top and teak decking for the flybridge could be considered.

-The hydraulic package helps reduce of the cost of the stabiliser most buyers will want and also powers the swim platform and tender launch & recovery system.
+The hydraulic package helps to reduce the cost of the stabilizer, which also powers the swim platform and tender launch and recovery system.

-Most of the other important options don’t come with a hefty price tag, so you are free to choose the layout and finish that best suits your cruising style.
+Most of the other important options don’t come with a hefty price tag, so you're free to choose the layout and finish that best suits your cruising style.

 Our Verdict